sirfan123/WeatherProject/README.md

 # WeatherProject
-Website utilizing Api's to display weather
+Website utilizing two API's in order to display weather using location.